SergeiSafrigin/simple_lane_detection/README.md

 # Simple Lane Detection

-A simple and naive implementation of driving lane detection using Hough Transform for an image processing course.
+A simple and naive python implementation of driving lane detection using Hough Transform for an image processing course.

 ![](header.png)

 The repository includes 3 raw video examples and 3 results of running the detection on this examples.

-##Dependencies
+## Dependencies
-numpy, openvc
+Python3, Numpy and OpenCV

-##Usage
+## Usage

 Run one of the examples (or use your own video):